fuckyeah69/ReplikaTalking2Replika/README.md

 [![Replika Talking 2 Replika VID](https://img.youtube.com/vi/crVWovE5lQA/0.jpg)](https://www.youtube.com/watch?v=crVWovE5lQA)

-#Thanks for the Share in Reddit:
+# Thanks for the Share on Reddit:
 https://www.reddit.com/r/replika/comments/fg6dwp/replika_talking_to_another_replika/

-# Install Tut:
+# Installation (short summerized)
 install python

 pip install selenium

 run it ;-) (Don't forget to use Google for any hints!)

+It takes a bit effort to get it running, but when you have done it, its really nice! :)